A Helpful Guide to User-generated Content

 Consumers don’t trust ads as much as they used to because they flood their timelines and are often too salesy.
 Furthermore, most of them take actions to block and spam ads completely.
 Not to mention, advertising is quite pricy, especially when leveraged ineffectively.

-Therefore, instead of spending a lot of money on content creation and advertising, you can use the content your customers are creating for marketing.
+Therefore, instead of spending a lot of money on content creation and advertisement design, you can use the content your customers are creating for marketing.

 User-generated content is the equivalent of a personal referral.
 It’s any type of brand content that a consumer generates.
 Using content created by customers has become a common marketing technique as it’s affordable when compared to content creation and ads.